Dissecting the Arguments I

 Consider an example.

 Mark sues Sally in federal court for negligence involving a Louisiana car accident.
-Sally, a Michigan resident, asks the court for summary judgment.
+Sally, a Michigan resident, petitions the court for summary judgment.
 With her motion, she attaches an affidavit stating that at the time of the wreck, she was in Quebec.

 By granting Sally’s motion, a court could dismiss Mark’s case without him having the opportunity of a trial.